kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

                   "typeName": "dsDescriptionValue",
                   "multiple": false,
                   "typeClass": "primitive",
                   "value": "<h1>About the data</h1>An ultrasound dataset to use in the discovery of ultrasound features associated with pain and radiographic change in KOA is highly innovative and will be a major step forward for the field.
 These ultrasound images originate from the diverse and inclusive population-based Johnston County Health Study (JoCoHS).
-This dataset is designed to adhere to FAIR principles and was funded in part by an Administrative Supplement to Improve the AI/ML-Readiness of NIH-Supported Data (3R01AR077060-03S1)."
+This dataset is designed to adhere to FAIR principles and was funded in part by an Administrative Supplement to Improve the AI/ML-Readiness of NIH-Supported Data (3R01AR077060-03S1).
+This dataset includes a subset of JoCoHS participants who underwent ultrasound imaging and radiographic evaluations."
                 },
                 "dsDescriptionDate": {
                   "typeName": "dsDescriptionDate",
                   "multiple": false,
                   "typeClass": "primitive",
-                  "value": "2024-09-16"
+                  "value": "2024-10-29"
                 }
               },
               {